Mixed media sculpture hangs 40 inches above floor

 The artist also offers a unique and more experiential view from underneath the installation.
 Viewers can slide on a dolly to take advantage of this unusual presentation.
 The experience provides a slow, meandering opportunity to be inches from this hovering mantle that, with a little suspension of disbelief, could be seen as alive.

 Fredette creates site-specific installations, sculptures and drawings that expand the definition of historical portraiture and identity.
 She constructs an appearance of beauty, harmony and comfort to comprehend the incomprehensible of infection, pandemic and plague.

 Her work has been exhibited nationally and internationally including solo and group exhibitions in the U.S. and Europe.
 Fredette earned a BFA in sculpture from the Herron School of Art/Indiana University.
 She was born and raised in Burlington, Mass., and lives and works in New York’s HudsonValley.

 Implementation of Adaption continues through Sept.
 8. The Riverside Galleries are open Tuesday through Sunday, 10 a.m. to 5 p.m.
 For more information about Garrison Art Center and The Riverside Galleries, visit garrisonartcenter.org or call 845-424-3960.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.